-The Selective Mutism Group is proud to offer our annual conference this year in Boston, MA!
+The Selective Mutism Association is proud to offer our annual conference this year in Boston, MA!
 This year’s Selective Mutism Conference will be co-sponsored by the Center for Anxiety and Related Disorders (CARD) at Boston University.
 The conference will be a one and a half day conference and will be held on October 14 and October 15, 2017 at the beautiful Omni Parker House hotel in lively, historic, downtown Boston.
 It will be a wonderful time of gathering for the selective mutism community to learn the latest in evidence-based information, support one another and connect with both parents and professionals!

 Helping Children to Grow Up Brave: Evidence-Based Strategies for Helping Youth Overcome Fear, Stress and Anxiety, Donna Pincus, Ph.D.